tracetronic/ecu.test-diff/README.md

 ### Contribution

 At the moment, no external contributions are intended and merge requests from forks will automatically be rejected!
-To report a bug or request an enhancement to this plugin please raise a new [GitHub issue](https://github.com/tracetronic/ecu.test-diff/issues).
+To report a bug or request an enhancement to this plugin, please raise a new [GitHub issue](https://github.com/tracetronic/ecu.test-diff/issues).

 ### Support